ivanortiz01/CrudNetCore5/README.md

 # CrudNetCore5
-This repository implements crud operations in a mvc net core app
+This repository implements crud operations in a mvc net core 5 app

+Create database base on code:

+Add-Migration InitialCreate
+Update-Database